Our Team

 A photo of Jem Olejarczyk

-Dr. Jem Olejarczyk is the Data Scientist and Associate Project Manager at Creative Research Solutions.
+Dr. Jem Olejarczyk is a Data Scientist at Creative Research Solutions.
 As an educator, researcher, program evaluator, and data scientist, she works to foster a more sustainable, just, and equitable world through data-driven decision-making and culturally responsive evaluation.
 She applies the scientific method to investigate questions, examine trends, and measure impact with statistics.
 She currently volunteers for Statistics without Borders and Habitat for Humanity to support positive impact for communities in need.

 Her work in evaluation began as a research associate and analyst at the Research, Evaluation, and Measurement (REM) Center within the College of Education at the University of South Carolina (UofSC) for two and a half years.
 As a research associate, Dr. Olejarczyk evaluated outcomes from education intervention programs using both private survey data and public data sources to measure the impact of an intervention.
 She also educated staff and students on statistical software, statistical methodologies, data visualization, reporting, current review standards in education, and other professional development workshops.
 She used hierarchical polynomial regression, propensity-score matching, factor analysis, latent profile analysis, and power analysis as part of her work with REM Center.